WWE: 6 wrestlers who lied about their age

-In this article, let’s take a look at four WWE Superstars who once lied about their age, as well as one Superstar whose on-screen age was not accurate.
+In WWE, there has been a case of the promotion faking a superstar's age to further the storyline (more on this later).
+In this article, let’s take a look at five wrestlers who once lied about their age, as well as one superstar whose on-screen age was not accurate.

 #5 Jeff Hardy lied to WWE about his age

-When the conversation turned to their WWE in-ring debuts, Matt Hardy recalled that his brother lied about his age before he faced Razor Ramon at a WWE RAW taping on May 23, 1994.
+Jeff Hardy and Matt Hardy discussed various moments from their legendary WWE careers on an episode of WWE Then & Now.
+As the conversation turned to their in-ring debut in WWE, Matt Hardy recalled that his brother lied about his age before he faced Razor Ramon at a RAW taping on May 23, 1994:

 “Jeff was the first one that wrestled that night.
 He was 16 years old.
 The guy that brought us – Gary Sabaugh, The Italian Stallion – I remember him saying, ‘Your brother’s only 16?
 Well, he’s gotta lie about his age on the sheet.
 He’s 18.’”

 Jeff Hardy said he felt intimidated by the environment in Vince McMahon's company and never wanted to appear in the promotion again after his match against Razor Ramon.
 He taped another match in the same week against The 1-2-3 Kid and quickly realized that he wanted to be a WWE Superstar.

 Martin Wright (better known as The Boogeyman) was 40 years old when he attended a two-day tryout for the Tough Enough series in 2004.
 The rules of the competition stated that contestants were not allowed to be over the age of 35.
 As a result, Wright was disqualified from the show, even though he passed the tryout and made it down to the last eight finalists.